storj/storj/docs/design/path-component-encoding.md

 - `\x2e` escapes to `\x2e\x01`
 - `\x2f` escapes to `\x2e\x02`

 This ensures no `\x2f` is present in the string, and maintains lexicographic ordering.
 Finally, we disallow the bytes `\xff` and `\x00` to exist in the string.
-This is so that we never underflow when subtracting one from the string, and we can append `\xff` to a subtracted string to create a greatest string smaller than it.
-Additionally, because `\xff` is not present, adding one will never overflow, letting one find the smallest string greater.
+This is so that we never underflow when subtracting one from the string, and we can append a single `\xff` to a subtracted string to create a greatest string smaller than it.
+Additionally, because `\x00` is not present, there is no issue with C style null terminated strings, and finding the smallest string larger than a given string is as easy as appending `\x00`.
 Thus,

 - `\xfe` escapes to `\xfe\x01`
 - `\xff` escapes to `\xfe\x02`